OmarShehata/csta-materials/README.md

 ### 2. It's really fun, and empowering!

+It's very easy to motivate students when they get to work on a popular game they actually recognize or enjoy playing.
+Showing them that they can take something like that, open it up, see how it works and make changes to it is also an incredibly powerful feeling.
+It's proof that the world around them is created by people and it lifts the curtains on what that looks like.

 ### 3. It provides a standard to aspire to

 ### 4. Start with a broken build